 At Dana-Farber Cancer Institute (together with its affiliates, "Dana-Farber"), your privacy is important to us and we take important steps to protect the privacy and security of your information.

-This policy does not govern how we use your protected health information ("PHI"), as defined under the Health Insurance Portability & Accountability Act and related regulations.
-That information is governed by Dana-Farber's Notice of Privacy Practices.
+To learn how we use or disclose protected health information ("PHI"), as defined under the Health Insurance Portability & Accountability Act and related regulations, please visit Dana-Farber's Notice of Privacy Practices.
 If you have any questions about Dana-Farber's Notice of Privacy Practices, please contact us at email@example.com.

 1. Types of Information We Collect